dynamic/silverstripe-locator-frontend-react/README.md

 ```

 #### List Container
 The search container is optional.
-It must always have a class of `locator-search`.
+It must always have a class of `locator-list`.
 ```html
 <div class="locator-list"></div>
 ```